catchorg/Catch2/docs/configuration.md

 Catch2 is designed to "just work" as much as possible, and most of the configuration options below are changed automatically during compilation, according to the detected environment.
-However, this detection can also be overriden by users, using macros documented below, and/or CMake options with the same name.
+However, this detection can also be overridden by users, using macros documented below, and/or CMake options with the same name.